artela-network/artela-docs/docs/Core-Concepts/01-Chain-Native-Pattern.md

 />
 </center>

-- **Application Layer:** Developers deploy Smart Contracts in the application layer to implement the core business logic of dApps.
-The application layer provides an execution environment consistent with traditional EVM blockchains, and is compatible with existing infrastructure (ChainLink, TheGraph, etc.).
+- **Application Layer:** Developers implement core business logic of dApp simply by deploying a smart contract.
+They can combine the middleware and execution environment provided by the extension layer and the base layer to fully customize the dApp.

-- **Extension Layer:** The extension layer is the deployment and execution environment of Native Extension, which can be customized by developers.
-Native Extension realizes the ability extension of the underlying layer of the blockchain by calling the API of the base layer.
-Different Native Extensions and Smart Contracts can be combined with each other.
-Since Native Extension is security isolated and has a complete upgrade and version control strategy, the exception of Native Extension will not affect the overall network execution and other non-dependent dApps.
+- **Extension Layer:** Provide the environment for Native Extensions.
+Developers can extend the base layer modules natively and build customizable module as a public/private service.
+Native Extensions can be combined with each other and with Smart Contracts.
+Native Extensions are securely isolated from the base layer, ensuring that they have no impact on the security or availability of the core network.

-- **Base Layer:** It includes functional modules such as network, consensus, storage, and virtual machines, and is the basic component of a modular blockchain network.
-It not only provides modular combination capabilities for developers but also provides a unified API interface for the extension layer.
-Developers can choose consensus or storage modules according to their needs or develop Native Extensions dependent on APIs.
+- **Base Layer:** Core running environment with basic modules, including network, storage, general VMs as well as consensus engine.

-Based on the Chain-Native Pattern, it is possible for developers to build more powerful dApps.
-Compared with traditional AppChain and CrossChain, Chain-Native provides a technical solution that balances customization, modularity, and extensibility.
+Based on the Chain-Native Pattern, developers can build feature-rich dApps more efficiently.
+In comparison to building AppChains and interconnecting them, Chain-Native offers a lightweight, customizable, modular, and composable technical solution.

 ---

 ## 3. dApps in Chain-Native Pattern

-Chain-Native Pattern provides developers with the ability to build and run Native Extension. dApps under Chain-Native Pattern consist of Smart Contracts, Native Extension, and BaseLayer API.
+Chain-Native Pattern provides developers with the ability to build and run Native Extensions.
+Within Chain-Native Pattern, dApps consist of two parts: Smart Contracts and Native Extensions.

 <center>
 <img